martinring/thesis/src/3-Self-Verification.md

-Because we explore the complete search space (there is no state abstraction involved), this procedure is not only sound but also complete; if we cannot find a counter-example, the verification condition holds.
+Because we explore the complete search space (there is no state abstraction involved), this procedure is not only sound but also complete; if we cannot find a counter-example, the verification condition holds [for all reachable states within the reduced search space]{.added}.

 #### Instantiation after Deployment (bottom of [#fig:design-flow])